 - Autoimmune disease

-- Bacteria such as Lyme disease, syphilis, and tuberculosis
+- Bacterial infections such as Lyme disease, syphilis, and tuberculosis

 - Parasites such as roundworms, cysticercosis, and toxoplasmosis in people with HIV/AIDS and other people who have a weakened immune system